zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 #### Dynamic configuration: YML

-Users must set the following property for the Domain Cloud Gateway to dynamically onboard to the Central Discovery service.
+Users must set the following property for the Domain Gateway to dynamically onboard to the Central Discovery service.

-`components.cloud-gateway.apiml.service.additionalRegistration`
+`components.gateway.apiml.service.additionalRegistration`

 Use the following example as a template for how to set the value of this property in zowe.yml.